ferrous-systems/rust-exercises/exercise-book/src/fizzbuzz.md

 let s = format!("{}", i);
 ```

 We'll cover these in more detail later, but either can be used to convert string literals (`"hello"`) and integers (`123`) into values of type `String`, which is all you'll need here.
-We'll use the latter in our examples.
+We'll use `format!` in our examples.
+It's flexible and equally efficient as other methods.

 ### Returning data